-- World History: Ancient Civilizations by McDougal Littell 2006 - Film: Gladiator - Google Classroom, Google Docs, Google Hangouts, Google Slides, EdConnect, Microsoft PowerPoint - National Archives, Stanford History Education Group, Library of Congress, teachinghistory.org, worldhistorymatters.org, The DBQ Project - YouTube, TeacherTube, Discovery Education, history.com

-Modifications to Support Gifted and Talented Students Modifications to Support English Language Learners Modifications to Support Our Learners (Students with IEPs/504s and At-Risk Learners) Students will research one important Ancient Roman leader and identify how they viewed the poor citizens of Rome as well as gladiators.
-Amplify learning by providing more challenging texts Create Google Slide presentation on pertinent topics from within the unit Allow G & T students to identify and define higher level terms within the unit of study Direct G & T students into internship programs or volunteer ELL students will create a timeline of Ancient Rome that examines how the poor were treated differently throughout the Empire's existence.
-Allow for peer to peer collaboration within the classroom Assign an English speaking mentor to help student with language difficulties Allow ELL students the opportunity illustrate one of the scenes from the movie Students with IEPs and 504s will list vocabulary terms from the movie Gladiator that are important within the unit.
-Review student individual educational plan and/or 504 plan for instructional, assessment, and environmental supports Students will be given flexibility with assessments (option of having alternative assessments in lieu of assessments that non-IEP/504 students are taking) Text to speech Students will be provided with graphic organizers Students will have access to maps, illustrations, and other materials that will allow them to comprehend the material in a non-literacy setting Students will not be penalized for spelling and grammar errors Teachers will meet with collaborative teacher to discuss individual modifications for each student opportunities that stress the importance of citizenship
+- lore a local issue, by using and make an informed de g digital tools to collect and analyze data to ecision.
+Interdisciplinary Activi assessment that f Core Instructional Mate • World History: An • Film: Gladiator • Google Classroor PowerPoint • National Archives teachinghistory.or iocuses on the depiction of erials/Resources/Digital cient Civilizations by McD n, Google Docs, Google H ougal Littell 2006 Hangouts, Google Slides, EdConnect, Microsoft ion Group, Library of Congress, g, The DBQ Project Modifications to Support Gifted and Talented Students Modifications to Support English Language Learners Modifications to Support Our Learners (Students with IEPs/504s and At-Risk Learners) Students will research one important Ancient Roman leader and identify how they viewed the poor citizens of Rome as well as gladiators.
+Amplify learning by providing more challenging texts Create Google Slide presentation on pertinent topics from within the unit ELL students will create a timeline of Ancient Rome that examines how the poor were treated differently throughout the Empire's existence.
+Allow for peer to peer collaboration within the classroom Assign an English speaking mentor to help Students with IEPs and 504s will list vocabulary terms from the movie Gladiator that are important within the unit.
+Review student individual educational plan and/or 504 plan for instructional, assessment, and environmental supports Students will be given flexibility with assessments (option of having alternative assessments in lieu of assessments that non-IEP/504 students are taking) Text to speech Students will be provided with graphic organizers Students will have access to maps, illustrations, and other materials that will allow them to comprehend the material in a non-literacy setting student with language difficulties